gatherscript/handbook/README.md

 You will very likely need a deposit to secure a venue.
 If you're a first year conf or operating on a very small budget, it is recommended to check out your local university for donated space or in exchange for sponsorship.

 *Researching Venues*
-1. Pour through all types of sights--places that were used for art events, warehouses, studios, past tech events, conferences.
+1. Pour through all types of sites - places that were used for art events, warehouses, studios, past tech events, conferences.
 2. Build a list containing details that are relevant to whittling this down.
 3. Build contacts and confirm that the capacity and requirements of the conf are met by an email/phone call.
 4. Go tour!